The Best Pooper Scoopers in 2022

 We all know that it’s only polite to pick up after our pets, but unchecked poop can be more than a nuisance - it can actually pose a danger to local people and the environment in a few ways:

 - Dog waste can carry pathogens that are harmful to humans, such as heartworms, whipworms, and tapeworms, along with E. coli.
+Find out more about heartworm medicine for dogs and dewormers for dogs here.

 - It’s a common misconception that dog poop is a natural fertiliser - it’s actually so high in nitrogen and phosphorous that is can ‘burn plants’.
 Dog poop can only be used as fertiliser when properly composted with other materials.